Skip to main content

 • Number of Unique RampIDs: If fewer than 100 unique RampIDs would be returned, the job will fail.

-• Reswizzle full file: Upon completion, the full file will be reswizzled to return the rows RampID | attribute 1 | attribute 2 | attribute n in a different order than what was submitted in the input file.
+• Reswizzle full table: Upon completion, the full table will be reswizzled to return the rows RampID | attribute_1 | attribute_2 | attribute_n in a different order than what was submitted in the input table.